apache/spark/docs/sql-programming-guide.md

 types such as `Seq`s or `Array`s.
 This RDD can be implicitly converted to a DataFrame and then be registered as a table.
 Tables can be used in subsequent SQL statements.

 Spark Encoders are used to convert a JVM object to Spark SQL representation.
-To create dataset, spark requires an encoder which takes the form of <b>Encoder[T]</b> where <b>T</b> is the type which has to be encoded.
-Creation of a dataset with a custom type of object, may result into <b>java.lang.UnsupportedOperationException: No Encoder found for Object-Name</b>.
+To create dataset, Spark requires an encoder which takes the form of <b>Encoder[T]</b> where <b>T</b> is the type which has to be encoded.
+Creation of a dataset with a custom type of object, may result into `java.lang.UnsupportedOperationException: No Encoder found for Object-Name`.
-To overcome this problem, we use the <b>kryo</b> encoder.
-It generally tells Spark SQL to encode our custom object, so that the operation could find this encoded object.
+To overcome this problem, the <b>kryo</b> encoder is used.
+It generally tells Spark SQL to encode a custom object, so that the operation could find the encoded object.

 {% include_example schema_inferring scala/org/apache/spark/examples/sql/SparkSQLExample.scala %}
 </div>